Address

 Description

-Sunken Meadow State Park has several large, paved parking lots with many designated handicapped spaces.
-At the main entrance, you will find a brick walkway from the parking lot to the ramp leading to the breezeway, which opens onto the smooth, wooden boardwalk beyond.
+Sunken Meadow State Park has several large, paved parking lots with many designated accessible spaces.
+At the main entrance, you will find a brick walkway from the Parking Lot to the ramp leading to the breezeway, which opens onto the smooth, wooden boardwalk beyond.
 The walk from Parking Lot 3 to the boardwalk and beach is shorter than the walk from Lot 1.
-Handicapped-accessible restrooms are located in the breezeway at the main entrance and at the snack pavilion near parking lot 3.
+Accessible restrooms are located in the breezeway at the main entrance and at the snack pavilion near Parking Lot 3.

 Stone benches (backless), as well as wooden benches with backs, are located along the 3/4 mile boardwalk.

 Wooden ramps, as well as steps, allow access to the beach.
-"In season," there are mobi-mats at the main entrance, at the beach at Parking Lot 3 and one at the other end of the boardwalk near the catering pavilion.
+"In season," there are mobi-mats at the main entrance, at the beach at Parking Lot 3.
 The mobi-mat at Beach 3 does not get as close to the water as the one at the main entrance.
 Wooden ramps from some of the picnic areas allow direct access to the boardwalk.
 An inclusive playground is located to the right of the main entrance.
 The park has paths, picnic areas, trails, the Nissequogue River, golf courses and playgrounds.

 Checklist